-The symposium will begin with a multidisciplinary panel: How changing social attitudes to animal welfare influence policy development
+The symposium began with a multidisciplinary panel: How changing social attitudes to animal welfare influence policy development

-We are happy to welcome the following keynote panelists to lead this conversation:
+We were happy to welcome the following keynote panelists to lead this conversation:

 - Dr. Jane Pritchard, DVM, Chief Veterinary Officer, Government of British Columbia

 - Dr. Dan Weary, PhD, co-founder of University of British Columbia’s Animal Welfare Program

 - Dr. LeeAnn Forsythe, DVM, Disease Surveillance Veterinarian, Government of Saskatchewan

 - Jackie Wepruk, General Manager, National Farm Animal Care Council

 Following the remarks of our opening panel, the symposium heard from the following speakers: